-Level I Prerequisites: Basic skills testing not required 15 lecture, O lab, O clinical, O other, 15 total contact hours
+Level I Prerequisites: No Basic Skills prerequisite 15 lecture, O lab, O clinical, O other, 15 total contact hours

 This course is the first in a series of three keyboarding courses.
 Students learn to keyboard (type) by touch and develop speed, accuracy, and proper techniques on the alphabetic keys.
 Students are evaluated and may be placed in BOS 101B or BOS 101C based upon the results of a keyboarding skills assessment test.
 This course is offered in a self-paced lab.